The Green Party has six hard working District Councillors making a real difference in the Forest of Dean, both in their wards and district wide.

 Forest of Dean District Council Cabinet Member for Environment, Wildlife, Heritage and Culture (also inc Waste and Recycling and AONB Designation).

-As District Councillor for Lydbrook and Ruardean, Sid has raised issues that are important to his ward — sucessfully pushing for the opening of the footpath across Black Bridge, the introduction of beavers to alleviate the flood risk to Lydbrook, questioning the lack of affordable housing provision in new housing developments and Road Safety at Worrall Hill.
+As District Councillor for Lydbrook, Sid has raised issues that are important to his ward — sucessfully pushing for the opening of the footpath across Black Bridge, the introduction of beavers to alleviate the flood risk to Lydbrook, questioning the lack of affordable housing provision in new housing developments and Road Safety at Worrall Hill.

 Since being elected in a by-election in February 2017, Sid has certainly left his mark on the FoDDC.
 A motion on Transparency & Openness has resulted in just that, with the default position being all meetings being open to the public unless there is a good reason not to.
 Also Council meetings are now live-streamed.
 Further motions on Affordable Housing, Viability Assessments (used for developers to default on obligations) and Empty Homes – shows that the Greens are as passionately concerned about people and society as they are about the environment.